Skip to content

 • fee u256 - portion of amount paid to a relayer

-This structure contains everything the receiving chain needs to learn about a lockup event.
-Once Chain B receives this payload, it can mint the corresponding asset.
+This structure contains everything the destination chain needs to learn about a lockup event.
+Once the destination chain receives this payload, it can mint the corresponding asset.

-Note that Chain B is agnostic regarding how the tokens on the sending side were locked.
+Note that the destination chain is agnostic regarding how the tokens on the sending side were locked.
 They could have been burned by a mint or locked in a custody account.
 The protocol relays the event once enough Guardians have attested to its existence.

 Attestation

-The Transfer event in the preceding section needs an important detail added.
-While the program on Chain B can trust the message to inform it of token lockup events, it has no way of verifying the correct token is locked up.
-The address alone is a meaningless value to most users.
+While the destination chain can trust the message from the sending chain to inform it of token lockup events, it has no way of verifying the correct token is locked up.
 To solve this, the Token Bridge supports token attestation.

-For a token attestation, Chain A emits a message containing metadata about a token, which Chain B may use to preserve the name, symbol, and decimal precision of a token address.
+To create a token attestation, the sending chain emits a message containing metadata about a token, which the destination chain may use to preserve the name, symbol, and decimal precision of a token address.

-The message format for this action is as follows:
+The message format for token attestation is as follows:

 • payload_id u8 - the ID of the payload.
 This should be set to 2 for an attestation